watertap-org/watertap/docs/how_to_guides/how_to_run_zero_order_model.rst

        Mass Concentration tss              kilogram / meter ** 3   76.923   2.6019    659.86
    ====================================================================================

+The zero-order models rely on default model parameter values specified in YAML files.
+Users should supply their own values, if possible, instead of relying on the default parameter values.
 To use a local YAML database file, define the folder path to the file using the :code:`dbpath` parameter for the :code:`Database()` class.
 The line below defines the current working directory as the path for the YAML file.

 .. code-block::